-FBI, DOJ press conference on 'matter of national security' stirs speculation
+FBI, DOJ press conference on 'matter of national security' expected to be about ISIS 'Beatles' headed to US

-The DOJ and FBI have not said what they will be discussing
+The press conference is expected to be about the British ISIS terrorists known as 'The Beatles'

-The Justice Department (DOJ) and FBI will hold a press conference Wednesday morning that they said will deal with a national security matter.
+The Justice Department (DOJ) and FBI will hold a press conference Wednesday morning that they said will deal with a "national security" matter.

-The press conference comes amid great speculation in the work of the DOJ, including Connecticut U.S. Attorney John Durham's probe of the Russia investigation's origins and the president’s open frustration with FBI Director Chris Wray.
-Fox News has learned from a source close to Wray that the director has no plans to step down today or any time soon.
+According to administration sources, the press conference will be about the British ISIS terrorists known as “The Beatles."
+The two notorious British Islamic State (ISIS) terrorists, who allegedly had a hand in the torture and beheadings of U.S. hostages in Syria, will be coming to the United States in the coming weeks to face trial.

 TWO ISIS 'BEATLES' HEADED TO US TO STAND TRIAL FOR TORTURE AND BEHEADINGS OF AMERICAN HOSTAGES